howtographql/howtographql/content/frontend/react-apollo/2-queries-loading-links.md

 }
 ```

-You could now simply execute this query in a [Playground](https://www.prisma.io/docs/graphql-ecosystem/graphql-playground/overview-chaha125ho) (against the _application schema_) and retrieve the results from your GraphQL server.
+You could now simply execute this query in a [Playground](https://github.com/prisma/graphql-playground/) and retrieve the results from your GraphQL server.
 But how can you use it inside your JavaScript code?

 ### Queries with Apollo Client